-You’ll never again have to deal with the frustration of trying to meet with a friend and not being able to find each other if you have an Apple Watch Series 5.
-Force Touch lets you share your location in Messages.
+Say goodbye to dealing with the frustration of trying to meet with a friend and not finding each other if you have an Apple Watch Series 5.
+Force Touch allows you to share your location in Messages.
 Press hard on the display, and it’ll present you with a sub-menu.
-Choose Send Location, which will send your location in Maps as a text message.
+Select Send Location, and your location will send in Maps as a text message.

 Take a screenshot

-You can take screenshots of your Apple Watch screen, but you need to enable the feature first.
-Open the Watch app on your iPhone and scroll down to the General option.
-Scroll down on the menu to the Enable Screenshots toggle and toggle it so it’s green.
-Now take a screenshot on your Apple Watch by pressing the Digital Crown and side button simultaneously.
-Your screen will flash to confirm that it successfully took a screenshot.
+You can take screenshots of your Apple Watch screen once you enable the feature.
+To do this, open the Watch app on your iPhone and scroll down to the General option.
+Scroll down on the menu to the Enable Screenshots toggle and toggle it, so it’s green.
+Now press the Digital Crown and side button simultaneously to take a screenshot on your Apple Watch.
+Your screen will flash to confirm that it captured the screenshot.

 Feel for directions

-Using your Apple Watch for directions is nothing new, but not everybody knows that the Maps application also communicates the directions using specific vibration patterns for each command.
-It’s easy to miss the subtle vibrations if you don’t know to look out for them, so many users have no idea they exist.
+Using your Apple Watch for directions is old news, but less-known is the specific vibration patterns for each command that the watch uses to communicate the directions silently.
+The vibrations are so soft that they’re easy to miss if you don’t know to look out for them.
+This subtlety is why so many users are unaware that this feature exists.